 Wiki (UW only) | Web

 ResearchThe bottleneck to scientific discovery is no longer data acquisition, but data analysis.This trend can be attributed to advances in data acquisition technology: high-throughput lab techniques, remote sensing platforms, and high resolution computational modeling.
-While the technology and resources necessary to collect or generate such data en masse are becoming widely available, technology to manage and analyze the data have not kept pace.
+While the technology and resources necessary to collect or generate such data at high rates are becoming widely available, technology to manage and analyze the data have not kept pace.
 Traditionally, each data acquisition activity was coupled to a specific hypothesis, but now researchers collect data en masse---they "download the world"---exchanging a problem of how to extract knowledge from the environment to one of how to extract knowledge from a database.
 Data analysis, and not experimental data acquisition, is the new bottleneck to discovery.

 Management of very large or very complex science data.
 Data-intensive scalable computing, scientific databases, visualization, mashups, integration of ad hoc science data.